John Banville: Writing

 He wrote fondly of John McGahern, who lost his job amid condemnation by his workplace and the Catholic Church for becoming intimately involved with a foreign woman.
 While on a book tour of the United States in March 2006, Banville received a telephone call: "I have bad news, I'm afraid.
-John Banville is dead".
+John Banville is dead."
 However, Banville was aware that McGahern had been unwell and, having performed the necessary checks to ensure that he was still alive, concluded that it was McGahern who was dead instead.
 And it was.

-He wrote an account of Caravaggio's 1602 painting The Taking of Christ for the book Lines of Vision, released in 2014 to mark the 150th anniversary of the National Gallery of Ireland.
+Banville wrote an account of Caravaggio's 1602 painting The Taking of Christ for the book Lines of Vision, released in 2014 to mark the 150th anniversary of the National Gallery of Ireland.

 He contributed to Sons+Fathers, a book published in 2015 to provide funds for the Irish Hospice Foundation's efforts to give care to terminally ill patients within their own homes.

 Crime fiction

-Beginning with Christine Falls, published in 2006, Banville has written crime fiction under the pen name Benjamin Black.
-He writes his Benjamin Black crime fiction much more quickly than he composes his literary novels.
-He appreciates his work as Black as a craft, while as Banville he is an artist.
-He considers crime writing, in his own words, as being "cheap fiction".
+Beginning with Christine Falls, which was published in 2006, Banville embarked on a crime fiction spree under the pen name of Benjamin Black.
+Writing his Benjamin Black stuff much more quickly and with less care than the composition of his literary novels, he appreciates his work as Black as a craft, while as Banville he is an artist.
+He has described crime writing as "cheap fiction".
+According to Banville, he writes his crime and mystery stuff on a computer, each one taking three to four months.
+He writes his other novels with a fountain pen, with each taking from two to five years.